 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were prescribed antianxiety drugs.
-These medications are used to treat residents experiencing anxiety and depression.
+This tells you the percent of long-term patients that were prescribed antianxiety drugs.
+These medications are generally used to treat patients experiencing depression and anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term stay residents who are showing signs of depression.
+This is the percent of residents who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage